prslv/youtube-adskipper/README.md

   And by 'seed' I mean, 1 page refresh = different seed.
 It's weird how I get either unskippable ads every 5 videos, or only skippable ads for like 30 videos, but that might just be me.

   Once this ad appeared, the skipAd(); function would constantly execute until the ad is skipped by itself, or by the user.
-So the button is recognized, but for some reason it's not triggering.
+So the button is recognized, but for some reason it's not triggering the '.click()' on the button element.

   I also noticed that right clicking with my mouse anywhere on this ad wouldn't work as well.